 Structure // Grading policy // Staff // Office Hours // Acknowledgements //

-Class meets TR1-2:30 in 54-100.
+Class meets TR1-2:30 via synchronously-recorded zoom meeting (link will be posted in Piazza).
 Most class meetings will be part lecture and part paper discussion.
 You should read the paper before coming to class, and be prepared to discuss it.
-You can find out what paper to read for each meeting in the schedule.
+The schedule indicates the paper to read for each meeting.

-We will post a question about each paper 24 hours before the beginning of class.
+We will post a question about each paper 24 hours before the beginning of class on the schedule (see Question link for each paper).
 Your answer need only be long enough to demonstrate that you understand the paper; a paragraph or two will usually be enough.
-We won't give feedback, but we will glance at your answers to make sure they make sense, and they will count for part of the paper discussion grade.
+We won't give feedback, but we will glance at your answers to make sure they make sense, and they will contribute to your grade.
 For each lecture you must also submit your own question about the paper.

-6.824 will have a midterm exam during the ordinary leture time, and a final exam during finals week.
-There will be no alternate conflict time for the midterm exam.
+6.824 will have a midterm exam during the ordinary lecture time, and a final exam during finals week.
+You must attend both exams.
+There will be no make-up or alternate conflict time for the midterm exam.
+(If you have time-zone challenge, please send us email.)

 There are programming labs due every week or two throughout the term.
-These labs are to be done by students individually.
+These labs are to be done individually.

-Towards the end of the term you can choose between doing a final project based on your own ideas or doing Lab 4.
-If you want to pursue your own idea, you must form a team of two or three people, the project must involve ideas covered in 6.824, and we must approve it.
-You'll hand in a short project proposal, and, if we approve, you'll design and build a system; at the end of the term you'll hand in a summary of your results and do a short presentation and demo in class.
+Towards the end of the term you can choose between doing a final project based on your own ideas, or doing Lab 4.
+If you want to do a project, you must form a team of two or three people, the project must involve ideas covered in 6.824, and we must approve it.
+You'll hand in a short project proposal, and, if we approve, you'll design and build a system; at the end of the term you'll hand in a summary of your results (which we'll post) and do a short presentation and demo in class.

 To do well in 6.824, you should already be familiar with computer systems to the level of 6.033 and 6.004, and you should be good at debugging, implementing, and designing software, perhaps as a result of taking programming-intensive courses such as 6.828 and 6.035.

 You must write all the code you hand in for the programming assignments, except for code that we give you as part of the assignment.
-You are not allowed to look at anyone else's solution (and you're not allowed to look at solutions from previous years).
+You are not allowed to look at anyone else's solution.
 You may discuss the assignments with other students, but you may not look at or use each other's code.

 Please do not publish your code or make it available to current or future 6.824 students. github.com repositories are public by default, so please don't put your code there unless you make the repository private.
 You may find it convenient to use MIT's GitHub, but be sure to create a private repository.

-You may discuss the questions for each discussion paper with other students, but you may not look at other students' answers.
+You may discuss the paper questions with other students, but you may not look at other students' answers.
 You must write your answers yourself.

-Please use the mailing list (email@example.com) to send questions or comments about the course to the staff.
+Please use firstname.lastname@example.org to send questions or comments about the course to the staff.

 |Frans Kaashoek||32-G992||kaashoek at csail.mit.edu|

-Frans Kaashoek and Nickolai Zeldovich developed much of the 6.824 course material.
+Robert Morris, Frans Kaashoek, and Nickolai Zeldovich developed much of the 6.824 course material.

 Questions or comments regarding 6.824?
 Send e-mail to email@example.com.